personium/website/src/getting-started/appdev-process.md

 Therefore, it is recommended to use OData for searchable data and use WebDAV for data which ACL setting is to be applied.

-## Box data structure in sample application
+## Box data structure in sample app

 For reference, Box data structure is described in the sample application.